DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

 All acceptance criteria is met.
-Once the delete button is pressed all instructions are clear and functionality works well.
+Once the delete button is pressed a modal opens to ask for delete confirmation, all instructions are clear and functionality works well.

 ### Member Can Rate File By Category (#29)